 The celtic Goddess Brigid was certainly associated with fertility, the spring, fire, birth, and all things of creation.

 The Saint day of St. Brigid- February 1st, is actually related to the Celtic Holiday of Imbolc, a celebration of spring.
 For more information on celebrating a related holiday on February 2nd, read my post on Imbolc & Fertility.

 However St. Brigid originated in as a saint, I believe she is a good saint to have on your side while on your baby journey.

 See below for a traditional prayer to St. Bridget and one I wrote myself to pray for a successful conception and pregnancy.

 *This post contains affiliate links which at no cost to you provide me with some small change to help keep this blog running!
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 Thank you!

 Here are some ideas for working with St. Brigid!

 - Pray with her!
-See the prayers below for ideas on praying to St. Brigid.
+See the prayers below for traditional and new prayers to St. Brigid.
 You can also free-form pray as well!